 Maybe you’re not so much interested in an Irish name as you are in a name that’s actually used in Irish culture.
 Dogs actually play a huge role in Gaelic myth, with a huge focus on them as stand-ins for warriors.
 While you might not want to go with something as generic as ‘madra’ (the Gaelic word for dog), you can choose a host of other names like Madigan, Murphy, or Conan if you’re looking for names that have strong Gaelic roots.

 Looking for some other words and titles that work well as dog names?
 Popular dog names include Conry, Cael, and Bran, as well as Aislinn, Declan, and Connor.
-Some dog owners like to name their wolf-like pets Faolan (which means wolf), while others like to name their fur babies Keeva (gentle).
+Some dog owners like to name their dogs that look like wolves Faolan (which means wolf), while others like to name their fur babies Keeva (gentle).
 Lorcan and Saorise are more popular for wilder breeds, while red-hued dogs tend to get the name Roisin or Rogan.
 You may even go with names like Selkie or Sullivan, just to keep the Gaelic connection strong.

 Names of the Emerald Isle